Sohaib-Hasan/Sohaib-Hasan.github.io/_posts/2026-08-07-inside-aimo3-parallel-self-consistency-pipeline.md

 Before I describe what we built, you need to understand the two constraints that made this hard, because they killed almost every "obvious" idea we had.

-**Rule one: five hours of GPU compute, total, per problem set.** Not per problem — per set.
+**Rule one: five hours of GPU compute, total, per problem set.** Not per problem.
+Per set.
 That immediately rules out anything computationally greedy.

 **Rule two: binary scoring, no partial credit.** A problem is either fully correct or fully wrong.
 This sounds simple, but it has a brutal implication: a system that produces a plausible, confident-sounding, but wrong answer is worse than a "generic" wrong answer, because it's confidently wrong.
 Under this rule, knowing when your system is unsure is almost as valuable as getting the right answer.

-I handled the mathematical side — interpreting problems, checking whether a given line of reasoning was actually valid, and sourcing harder test cases beyond the standard dataset to stress-test our system.
-Samuel handled the engineering — building and running the inference pipeline under that fixed compute budget.
+I handled the mathematical side: interpreting problems, checking whether a given line of reasoning was actually valid, and sourcing harder test cases beyond the standard dataset to stress-test our system.
+Samuel handled the engineering: building and running the inference pipeline under that fixed compute budget.
 Neither role alone was enough.
 The problems weren't purely mathematical, and they weren't purely a systems problem either.

 ## Four Ideas We Killed Before Writing a Line of the Final System

 Here's what we considered and rejected — and why each one matters as a lesson, not just a footnote:

 - **Supervised fine-tuning.** The obvious first instinct.
-Rejected immediately — it needs massive GPU clusters and months of runway, not a fixed five-hour, competition-scale budget.
+Rejected immediately: it needs massive GPU clusters and months of runway, not a fixed five-hour, competition-scale budget.
-- **Fully agentic search** — a system that breaks a problem into steps, calls tools, verifies intermediate results, and loops back on itself.
+- **Fully agentic search**, a system that breaks a problem into steps, calls tools, verifies intermediate results, and loops back on itself.
 Conceptually, this is the closest thing to how a human mathematician actually thinks.
 We rejected it anyway, because Kaggle's environment has no outbound internet access, and an open-ended agentic loop risked silently burning our entire compute budget before ever producing a final answer.
 - **Monte Carlo Tree Search.** Not used.
 - **Long, verbose chain-of-thought prompting.** We tested it.
 Concise prompting consistently outperformed it.